 The Mast General Store welcomes Columbia Sportswear’s partnership for this year’s Share the Warmth campaign.

-During the month of November, Mast Store is collecting gently used coats, jackets, sweaters, and blankets to share with neighbors who need them.
-Columbia will make their own donation of coats and jackets to be shared with our community organizations.
+During the month of November, Mast Store is collecting gently used coats, jackets, sweaters, and blankets to share with our neighbors who need them.
+Columbia has already jumpstarted the coat drive with its own donation.

 Might you have an “old favorite jacket” looking for a new home?
 Mast Store is working with local organizations that will give your old jacket new purpose as someone else’s favorite jacket.